openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

   // Generate an asymmetric key pair using the AsyKeyGenerator instance. rsaGenerator.generateKeyPair(function (err, newKeyPair) {
     keyPair = newKeyPair;
-    // Initialize the Cipher instance and use the public key to encrypt the message. cipher.init(cryptoFramework.CryptoMode.ENCRYPT_MODE, keyPair.pubKey, null, function (err, data) {
+    // Initialize the Cipher instance and use the public key to encrypt the data. cipher.init(cryptoFramework.CryptoMode.ENCRYPT_MODE, keyPair.pubKey, null, function (err, data) {
-      // Call doFinal() to encrypt the message. cipher.doFinal(input, function (err, data) {
+      // Call doFinal() to encrypt data.
+      cipher.doFinal(input, function (err, data) {
         // Obtain the encrypted information and use it as the input parameter for decryption.
         AlertDialog.show({ message: "EncryptOutPut is " + data.data });
         cipherData = data;
-        // Initialize the Cipher instance and use the private key to decrypt the message. decoder.init(cryptoFramework.CryptoMode.DECRYPT_MODE, keyPair.priKey, null, function (err, data) {
+        // Initialize the Cipher instance and use the private key to decrypt the data. decoder.init(cryptoFramework.CryptoMode.DECRYPT_MODE, keyPair.priKey, null, function (err, data) {
-          // Call doFinal() to decrypt the message. decoder.doFinal(cipherData, function (err, data) {
+          // Call doFinal() to decrypt data.
+          decoder.doFinal(cipherData, function (err, data) {
             // Check whether the decrypted data is consistent with the original data. if (input.data.toString() === data.data.toString()) {